-For traveling purposes I create little leather pouches for my decks.
-The leather is about 3 mm thick, so it ensures a safe travel.
+For traveling purposes, I create little leather pouches for my decks.
+The leather is about 3 mm thick, so it ensures a safe journey.
 They fit into my handbag quite snug as the pouch is not much bigger than the deck itself.
 You can see by the image used, this pouch is well-traveled 🙂

 Keeping your cards and divination tools in a wooden box has been the preferred means of storage through time.
 Not only does wood physically protect your cards, but also keep them from elemental harm.

-I create wonderful personalized all wood “Book Boxes” for my decks with leather inlays.
+I create wonderfully personalized all wood “Book Boxes” for my decks with leather inlays.
 These can stand on your bookshelf keeping your decks private and safe.

 I trust that you find this Cleansing and Storage of Tarot decks article informative and that these ideas will help and inspire you.
 If you have any thoughts you would like to share, please do leave a comment or feel free to contact me.
 I would love to hear from you.